Doctors' strike on Mallorca: Who gets left behind?

 Key question: How can a health system function when doctors have to cancel so many appointments that thousands of patients are affected?

 Today the work stoppage ends, a protest that has been clearly noticeable on the island over the past few days.
-Around a hundred doctors gathered yesterday in front of the government delegation in Palma to demonstrate for their own set of rules and better working conditions.
-As an immediate consequence, more than 7,000 medical appointments were canceled on Mallorca and almost 170 operations postponed — figures that speak for themselves and mean real delays for people with medical concerns.
+Around a hundred doctors gathered yesterday in front of the government delegation in Palma to demonstrate for their own professional statute and better working conditions.
+As an immediate consequence, more than 7,000 medical appointments were canceled on Mallorca and almost 170 operations postponed — figures that speak for themselves and mean real delays for people with medical concerns, as noted in Day Two of the Doctors' Strike.

 Critical analysis